-When a vacancy exists, the top five candidates (based on total screening score) will be interviewed by an interview panel which will include; 1) JCESA Director or Deputy Director, 2) County Administrator or appointee, 3) One representative of the private sector.
+When a vacancy exists, the top five candidates (based on total screening score) will be interviewed by an interview panel which will include three interviewers.

 The interview will be scored by each member of the panel.
 The candidate's interview score will be added to their screening score to create the candidates total score.
 Candidates will be ranked from highest to lowest based on total score.